dgasmith/personal-website/content/project/Psi4NumPy/index.md

 +++
-title = "Psi4"
+title = "Psi4NumPy"
-date = 2018-12-03T10:50:31-05:00
+date = 2018-12-15T15:47:31-05:00
 draft = false

+# share = false  # Show social sharing links?
+profile = false  # Show author profile? comments = false  # Show comments?

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
 tags = ["Quantum Chemistry", "C", "Python"]

 # Project summary to display on homepage.
-summary = "Psi4 is an open-source suite of ab initio quantum chemistry programs designed for efficient, high-accuracy simulations of a variety of molecular properties.
-It is very easy to use and has an optional Python interface."
+summary = "The overall goal of the Psi4NumPy project is to provide an interactive quantum chemistry framework for reference implementations, rapid prototyping, development, and education."

 # Slides (optional).
 #   Associate this page with Markdown slides.